 Sweet peas are temperate climate garden flowers.
 That means that they love warm, but not hot, summer temperatures and plenty of rain.
-However, rain you can compensate for by regular watering, and warmth can be controlled by some degree by where you plant them.
+However, rain you can compensate for this by regular watering, and warmth can be controlled to some degree by where you plant them.
 If you’ve not grown sweet peas before, here are six tips to get you started.

 1. Choose the right Sweet Pea Varieties

 There is a dazzling array of sweet peas available and seed catalogs can be dominated by them!
 That means that choosing the right type can be both exciting and a little daunting.
 First of all, sweet peas are not the same as edible garden peas and come in two types — the scented and annual-growing Lathyrus odoratus and the unscented and perennial Lathyrus latifolius.
 The latter looks very similar to scented sweet peas but literally smells of nothing.

 The sweet peas that I grow, and that I’m sure you’re here to learn more about is Lathyrus odoratus.
-Within that species, there are many types of sweet pea bred for different colored blossoms, style of blossoms, size of blossoms, and growing habits.
+Within that species, there are many types of sweet peas bred for different colored blossoms, styles of blossoms, sizes of blossoms, and growing habits.
 There are even sweet peas that change color!
 Each sweet pea group will also have many varieties to choose from.
 The sweet pea variety is generally the most prominent name on the seed packet and is the name that most gardeners will know it by.
-The two main groups of sweet pea are:
+The two main groups of sweet peas are:

 - Grandiflora sweet peas, also called antique or heirloom sweet peas, typically grow up to seven feet tall.
 They have shorter stems and a lot more fragrance than modern varieties.
 Look for ‘Painted Lady’ and ‘Matucana’